An Analytical Method for the NLO QCD Corrections to Double-Higgs Production: Conclusion

 \section{Conclusion}

 In this letter we have proposed a novel approach for the analytical computation of the NLO virtual corrections to Higgs pair production through gluon fusion.
 This method, based on a expansion for small $\pt^2$, allows us to describe accurately the region $\hat{s}\lesssim750$ GeV that until now has been explored only numerically.
 In particular we showed that a few terms in the expansion already reproduce the full LO within $10^{-3}$, in the region of interest.
 At NLO we find excellent agreement already at $\mathcal{O}(p_T^2+m_h^2)$ comparing to the full result of \cite{Borowka:2016ehy}.
+To judge the usefulness of our analytic method we compare the CPU time needed to produce a phase-space point in our approach with that needed in the numerical calculation of Ref\cite{Borowka:2016ehy}.
+In order to compute one single phase-space point Ref.\cite{Borowka:2016ehy} quotes an average of 2 hours per node using 16 Dual NVDIA TESLA K20X GPU nodes while in our approach the computation of one single phase-space point took $\sim 4$ seconds on a MacBook Air.
 We remark that this method is general and can be useful for the analytic computation of radiative corrections to other fundamental processes for the physics programme of the LHC.
+In particular the application of this method to the computation of the NLO virtual corrections to the top contribution in the $HZ$, $ZZ$ and $\gamma \gamma$ gluon fusion production processes is expected to be straightforward, while processes where the top and bottom contribution cannot be separate, like e.g. in the $WW$ gluon fusion production, deserve a more detailed investigation.